mamolli/giant-bomb-lurker/README.md

   - view showing search results, with possibility to add/remove item to/from cart
   - checkout view which is a summary of the cart and button triggering alert of checkout "Processing not implemented"

+Other remarks/notes:

-- Additionally we need to have a reverse proxy to bypass cors, in a perfect scenario this proxy would be customizable to take care of authentication (appending query API key), however seeking this perfect condition would create a small project on its own, so application will handle it.
+- We need to have a reverse proxy to bypass cors, in a perfect scenario this proxy would be customizable to take care of authentication (appending query API key), however seeking this perfect condition would create a small project on its own, so application will handle authentication.

-- Since this is frontend task with limited complexity + I have Svelte framwork familiarity.
+- Since this is frontend task with limited complexity and I have Svelte framwork familiarity.
 I am choosing it as base for my project.
 Normally I would study the paths forward a bit more, most likely react/reagent/re-frame/angular would be more viable choices for the customer/company in terms of maintanance and later modifications(depending on teams & traditions of the customer/company).

 - The application runs with ephemeral persistence.
 After page reload the cart will reset.
 Since persistence was not required and there are several ways to prvoide it, I have chosen to skip it.
-Easiest path would be to keep cartState using browser's localStorage api.
+Easiest path would be to keep cartState locally using browser's localStorage api.

-- Another thing that seemed like really good thing to add would be "more" button on search.
+- Another thing that seemed like really good idea is to add "more" button on search.
 I am skipping it due to time constraints + it was not defined in as requirement.
 I am just hinting here, that I would have consulted with the rest of team/product owner on this.
-I find it is important to provide access to remaining pages (API has limits for 10 items) and would recommend adding this.
+I find it is important to provide access to remaining pages (search in API has limits for 10 items) and would recommend adding this.

 - Elephant in the room.
 There is no tests.
 I also feel a bit uneasy about it, but the scope of the app is small, setting up comprehensive testing for frontend projects (so that tests offer useful data) is a bit more complicated and most likely to be coordinated with more robust dev/prod environment setup (docker et al).